 God has chosen each one of us and He is asking each one of us to go and bear eternal fruit.
 In her talk, Therese discusses the importance of living for Heaven—for love, she reminds us of the beautiful reality that God is constantly speaking to us and she provides insight and guidance on how to di...

 The Importance of Women in Leadership - Kerry Alys Robinson

 In her talk, Kerry addresses the need to cultivate a spirit of generosity and the importance of recognizing and using the gifts each woman receives for the mission and work to which they are called.
 She also discusses the role of women of all ages in the life and mission of the Church, as well as...

 Receiving the Gift of Femininity - Sr. Miriam James, SOLT

 The Church has a very beautiful vision for women’s dignity.
-In her talk, Sr. Miriam discussion this vision and what it means for us as women.
-She explains that women are a gift and that we must the receive the gift of ourselves and our femininity.
-Sr. Miriam reminds us that each and every woman h...
+In her talk, Sr. Miriam discusses this vision and what it means for us as women.
+She explains that women are a gift and that we must receive the gift of ourselves and our femininity.
+Sr. Miriam reminds us that each and every woman has a ...

 We live in a society that exploits and rejects the sanctity of human life.
 In her talk, Jeanne share her personal story of being convinced of the dignity and value of every human life and her experience of the pro-life movement and the work of the March for Life.